Scoot over, Amazon HQ2 is moving in.

 Together, New York and Virginia put over $2 billion on the table in tax credits, rebates, and other incentives to woo the tech giant.

-For New York’s part, officials promised Amazon $1.525 billion in incentives, excluding the to-be-determined costs of assistance with infrastructure upgrades, job-training programs, and help securing a helipad.
+Officials promised Amazon $1.525 billion in incentives, excluding costs of infrastructure upgrades, job-training programs, and help securing a helipad.
 Of course, Jeff Bezos would appreciate that last part!

 Virginia’s incentive package was definitely smaller than New York’s.
 Virginia offered $573 million, primarily in cash grants, along with $250 million to help Virginia Tech build a new campus near the new Amazon location that would offer tech-oriented degrees.
 Oh, and a helipad.